CIS-OrgTest/support/Success Criteria.md

 ###Update Document With Your Own Success Criteria
-Please identify any criteria pertinent to your team that would make this pilot a success for your project in the space below using the suggested format.
+In the space below identify any criteria specific to your team that would make this pilot a success for your project.
+ Please use the suggested format
 (Suggested Format: User Name - User System - Success Criteria)